Architecture (BSc Honours)

 Most helpful subjects are: Art, Mathematics, English, Design and Communication Graphics, and a Science subject.

-The BSc (Honours) Degree in Architecture is jointly offered by Cork Institute of Technology (CIT) and University College Cork (UCC).
+The BSc (Honours) Degree in Architecture is jointly offered by Munster Technological University (MTU) Cork and University College Cork (UCC).
 It is housed in the Cork Centre for Architectural Education, Douglas Street, Cork city.

 Further Study Courses

 Suitably qualified graduates will be eligible to enter a Master of Architecture programme, which together with a Certificate in Architectural Professional Practice, and practical experience, will provide the overall education programme geared towards professional accreditation.

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.